Nauru graph: Construction

 The Nauru graph is Hamiltonian and can be described by the LCF notation : [5, −9, 7, −7, 9, −5]^{4}.

 The Nauru graph can also be constructed as the generalized Petersen graph G(12, 5) which is formed by the vertices of a dodecagon connected to the vertices of a twelve-point star in which each point of the star is connected to the points five steps away from it.

 There is also a combinatorial construction of the Nauru graph.
 Take three distinguishable objects and place them in four distinguishable boxes, no more than one object per box.
 There are 24 ways to so distribute the objects, corresponding to the 24 vertices of the graph.
 If it is possible to go from one state to another state by moving exactly one object from its present location to an empty box, then the vertices corresponding to the two states are joined by an edge.
 The resulting state-transition graph is the Nauru graph.
+In other words, it is the arrangement graph $A_{4,3}$.

 Algebraic properties

 The automorphism group of the Nauru graph is a group of order 144.
 It is isomorphic to the direct product of the symmetric groups S_{4} and S_{3} and acts transitively on the vertices, on the edges and on the arcs of the graph.
 Therefore, the Nauru graph is a symmetric graph (though not distance transitive).
 It has automorphisms that take any vertex to any other vertex and any edge to any other edge.
 According to the Foster census, the Nauru graph is the only cubic symmetric graph on 24 vertices.

 The generalized Petersen graph G(n,k) is vertex-transitive if and only if n = 10 and k =2 or if k^{2} ≡ ±1 (mod n) and is edge-transitive only in the following seven cases: (n,k) = (4,1), (5,2), (8,3), (10,2), (10,3), (12,5), (24,5).
 So the Nauru graph is one of only seven symmetric Generalized Petersen graphs.
 Among these seven graphs are the cubical graph $G(4,1)$, the Petersen graph $G(5,2)$, the Möbius–Kantor graph $G(8,3)$, the dodecahedral graph $G(10,2)$ and the Desargues graph $G(10,3)$.

 The Nauru graph is a Cayley graph of S_{4}, the symmetric group of permutations on four elements, generated by the three different ways of swapping the first element with one of the three others : (1 2), (1 3) and (1 4).

+Using the signed permutations of (1,1,3) as vertices, the Nauru graph is obtained by joining pairs at Euclidean distance 6.